SummaryRead the full fact sheet

 Dietitians provide food and nutrition information, and support people to improve their health.
-They provide advice on nutrition-related matters and can modify diets to help manage conditions such as:
+They provide advice on nutrition-related matters.
+Dietitians can also change diets to help manage conditions such as:

-Dietitians have university qualifications gained from courses accredited by the Dietitians Association of Australia (DAA).
-They keep up to date with new training and education, and meet the Association’s guidelines for evidence-based practice.
+Dietitians are trained professionalsDietitians are qualified professionals with the skills to provide expert nutrition and dietary advice.
+They translate the latest scientific information into practical advice about what to eat.Dietitians have university qualifications gained from courses accredited by the Dietitians Association of Australia (DAA).
+They keep up to date with new training and education, and meet the DAA’s guidelines for evidence-based practice.

 Dietitians work in a range of fields